jurf/jurf.github.io/_posts/2022-03-29-budget-ergonomics-mice.md

 [^carpal]: Probably?
 I am still learning how to categorise the pain.
 E.g. I only just learned that a lot of my pain comes from ulnar deviation, which mice don’t cause.

-After unsuccessful naîve attempts (wrist rests, wrist wraps[^wrist-rest]), I was forced into a more direct approach.
+After unsuccessful naïve attempts (wrist rests, wrist wraps[^wrist-rest]), I was forced into a more direct approach.

 [^wrist-rest]: At the time, I did not yet know _palm_ rest good, _wrist_ rest bad.